Lincxx/azure-observe-icmp-traffic/README.md

 ![step4](https://github.com/user-attachments/assets/62719c9f-ddd3-41c4-8174-cc44b0fa60e3)

 **Go ahead and open up the Edge browser and download Wireshark.
-Once its downloaded, go ahead and proceed and intstall it**
+Once it's downloaded, go ahead and proceed and install it** **After you install, go ahead and open Wireshark and then select the enternet and click on the blue fin.**